Two dimensional modelling of the interaction between electromagnetic waves and plasma-metamaterial composite structures using the particle-in-cell method: Introduction

 A common method of creation of plasma in these applications is gas irradiation by microwaves.
 Microwaves are a form of electromagnetic radiation with frequency range between 1 and 100 GHz (wavelengths between 300 and 3 mm).
 When a microwave enters a vessel with the plasma discharge, and the electron density $n_e$ is larger than the cut-off density for the incident microwave, the latter cannot propagate through plasma and is confined to its surface \cite{sugai1998}.
-In microwaves, the surface wave, with a typical width of electron inertial length $c/\omega_{\rm pe}$, sustains the over-dense plasma, but the width of the generated plasma is narrow.
-In order to increase penetration of microwaves into the over-dense plasma, DC magnets or magnetic field coils are used.
+In microwaves, the surface wave, with a typical width of electron inertial length $c/\omega_{\rm pe}$, sustains the over-dense plasma, but the width of the generated plasma is narrow. {Here the term over-dense plasma has the following meaning: Plasma is only transparent to EM wave with a frequency $\omega_0$ larger than the electron plasma frequency $\omega_{\rm pe} = \sqrt{n_e e^2/(m_e \varepsilon_0)}$, where $n_e$ is the electron number density.
+In such case permittivity $\varepsilon_p =1-\omega_{\rm pe}^2 /\omega_0^2$ is a positive, real number.
+In the opposite case when $\omega_0<\omega_{\rm pe}$ the permittivity $\varepsilon_p$ becomes negative and plasma is opaque to such EM wave.} In order to increase penetration of microwaves into the over-dense plasma, DC magnets or magnetic field coils are used.
 The magnetized plasma has the propagation band under the electron cyclotron frequency, and this enables to optimize this frequency by the strength of the external magnetic field.
 This propagation mode is the whistler mode, and a wavenumber becomes infinity when the incident wave frequency approaches the electron cyclotron frequency.
 The electron cyclotron resonance (ECR) heating is useful for the efficient power injection into the overdense plasma, but it is difficult to prepare a large-scale DC magnet for the plasma generation systems.
 Metamaterials are artificial composites made of unit patterns whose size is much smaller than the wavelength of the corresponding waves.
 Metamaterials give the extraordinary propagation of EM waves and it cannot occur in natural materials.
 Refractive index $N$ becomes negative in metamaterials because both permittivity $\varepsilon$ and permeability $\mu$ become negative \cite{veselago1968}.
 The experimental verification was performed with the combination of the split-ring resonators (SRRs) as negative-$\mu$ metamaterials \cite{pendry1999}.
 Theoretical and numerical simulation studies of wave propagation in negative $N$ are numerous \cite{ziolkowski2001,foteinopoulou2003,agranovich2004}.